Swallowtail23/mtgc/README.md

 - e.g. git clone to /var/www/mtgc
 - See setup/mtgc.conf for sample Apache configuration file
 - check and set all paths, names, IP addresses, certificates, etc.
-- Sample config restricts bulk and setup folders to localhost access
+- IMPORTANT: Sample config restricts bulk and setup folders to localhost access

 On RHEL using php-fpm check the php-fpm config in /etc/php-fpm.d/www.conf